iondv/report/README.md

 or microservices based on metadata and individual modules.
 Framework is a part of instrumental digital platform to create enterprise (ERP) apps.
 This platform consists of the following open-source components: the [IONDV.
 Framework](https://github.com/iondv/framework), the
-[modules](https://github.com/topics/iondv-module) и ready-made applications expanding it functionality, visual development environment [Studio](https://github.com/iondv/studio) to create metadata for the app.
+[modules](https://github.com/topics/iondv-module) and ready-made applications expanding it functionality, visual development environment [Studio](https://github.com/iondv/studio) to create metadata for the app.

 * For more details, see [IONDV.
 Framework site](https://iondv.com).